0ptim/JellyChat/backend/README.md

 - `user_token` - The user token to identify the user/session.
 - `message` - The message to send.
+- `application` - The application you are sending the message from (used for analytics).

 ### 🔔 Event: `tool_start`